 '''

-tee [-q] [-o logfile|-a logfile] cmd
+tee [-q] [-o logfile]-a logfile] cmd

-'''

-Execute the specified command, optionally writing the commands output to the specified logfile(s).
+Execute the specified command, optionally writing the commands output to the

+specified logfile(s).

+-q

-- -q Do not print output to the normal destination (console and/or log file).
+Do not print output to the normal destination (console and/or log file).

-- -o logfile
+-o logfile

 Write output to this file, truncate if exists.

-- -a logfile
+-a logfile

 Write output to this file, append if exists.

-- -s scratchpad
+-s scratchpad

 Write output to this scratchpad value, truncate if it exists.

++INT, -INT

+Add/subtract INT from the -v setting for this command.

+'''

-G.215 test_abcloop - automatically test handling of loops in abc command
+G.217 test_abcloop - automatically test handling of loops in abc command test_autotb [options] [filename]

+'''

-''' test_abcloop [options]
+test_abcloop [options]

 Test handling of logic loops in ABC.

+-n {integer}

--n {integer} create this number of circuits and test them (default = 100).
+create this number of circuits and test them (default = 100).

 -s {positive_integer}

 use this value as rng seed value (default = unix time).

 '''

-G.216 test_autotb - generate simple test benches
+G.218 test_autotb - generate simple test benches